misiektoja/psn_monitor/README.md

 # psn_monitor

-psn_monitor is a Python script which allows for real-time monitoring of Sony Playstation (PSN) players activity.
+psn_monitor is a Python script which allows for real-time monitoring of Sony PlayStation (PSN) players activity.

 ## Features

-- Real-time tracking of Playstation users gaming activity (including detection when user gets online/offline or played games)
+- Real-time tracking of PlayStation users gaming activity (including detection when user gets online/offline or played games)
 - Basics statistics for user activity (how long in different states, how long played game, overall time and number of played games in the session etc.)
 - Email notifications for different events (player gets online/offline, starts/finishes/changes game, errors)
 - Saving all user activity with timestamps to the CSV file